mathigatti/silence-removal/README.md

-# Adaptive voice activity detection
+# Silence Removal
-Compress audio file by removing silence:
+The program uses an adaptive voice activity detection technique to compress audio files by removing silence.

 ## Requirements